Reduced-order modeling for Ablowitz-Ladik equation: Reduced-order modelling

 where ${\bm m}^k={\bm m }(t_k)$ denotes the nonlinear vector computed by the fully discrete solutions of the FOM \eqref{alnc} at $t=t_k$.
-In other words, the DEIM basis modes $\phi_i\in \mathbb{R}^{N }$ are determined as the $p$ left singular vectors related to the first ${N_d}$ largest singular values from the SVD of the snapshot matrix $\mathsf{S}_m$.
-Once the DEIM basis matrix $\Phi$ is obtained, the nonlinearity can be approximated as
+In other words, the DEIM basis modes $\phi_i\in \mathbb{R}^{N }$ are determined as the ${N_d}$ left singular vectors related to the first ${N_d}$ largest singular values of the snapshot matrix $\mathsf{S}_m$.
+Once the DEIM basis $\Phi$ is constructed, the nonlinearity can be approximated as

-where $\mathsf{c}(t) : [0,T] \mapsto \mathbb{R}^{N_d}$ is the vector of time-dependent coefficients to be determined.
-In order to uniquely solve for the coefficient vector $\mathsf{c}$, the overdetermined system \eqref{deimapp} needs to be projected by multiplication from left by a matrix, say $\mathsf{P}$, so that the product $\mathsf{P}^{\top}\Phi$ is invertible.
-The matrix $\mathsf{P}$ is indeed a selection matrix which is determined by a greedy algorithm based on the system residual \cite{chaturantabut10nmr}.
-Alternatively, the Q-DEIM \cite{gugercin16a} uses a different selection criteria for the sampling points than the original DEIM algorithm \cite{chaturantabut10nmr}.
-The Q-DEIM leads to better accuracy and stability properties of the computed selection matrix $\mathsf{P}$ using the pivoted QR-factorization of $\Phi^{\top}$.
-In the sequel, we use Q-DEIM for the calculation of the selection matrix $\mathsf{P}$, see Algorithm~\ref{alg:qdeim}.
+where $\mathsf{c}(t) : [0,T] \mapsto \mathbb{R}^{N_d}$.
+In order to uniquely solve for the coefficient vector $\mathsf{c}$, the overdetermined system \eqref{deimapp} needs to be projected by multiplication from left by a matrix, say $\mathsf{P}$.
+The matrix $\mathsf{P}$ is indeed a selection matrix which is determined by a greedy algorithm \cite{chaturantabut10nmr}.
+Alternatively, the Q-DEIM \cite{gugercin16a} is also used to determine the matrix $\mathsf{P}$, which uses the pivoted QR-factorization, and it is more accurate and stable than the DEIM, see Algorithm~\ref{alg:qdeim}.